danielhatton/eights/README.md

 systems from <https://www.freecadweb.org/wiki/Download>.
-The module has been most thoroughly tested on FreeCAD 0.16 under Scientific Linux 7.3 and Scientific Linux 7.5, but also to some extent on FreeCAD 0.15 under Windows 7 Enterprise and on FreeCAD 0.16 under Fedora 28.
+The module has been most thoroughly tested on FreeCAD 0.16 under Scientific Linux 7.3 and Scientific Linux 7.5, but also to some extent on FreeCAD 0.15 under Windows 7 Enterprise, on FreeCAD 0.16 under Fedora 28, and on FreeCAD 0.18.4 under Ubuntu 20.04.

 # Installation